tilemill-project/tilemill/platforms/osx/PACKAGE.md

 # Packaging TileMill.app standalone

-Thes are the steps to setup tilemill to be portable within an .app bundle.
+Thes are steps to setup tilemill to be portable within an .app bundle.

 This is only necessary for developers that wish to build a fully distributable tilemill.app without requiring any other installation steps.